s5k6/shelltalk/README.md

     #!/bin/bash

-The exact mechanics and limitations are is explained in execve(2).
+The exact mechanics and limitations are explained in execve(2).

 Environment variables